neodyme-labs/neodyme-breakpoint-workshop/docs/level2-solution.md

 # Solution - Overflow/Underflow

-The vulnerability in this contract is an overflow/underflow in the deposit function:
+The vulnerability in this contract is an overflow/underflow in the withdraw function:

 ```rs
     **wallet_info.lamports.borrow_mut() -= amount;